mogorovskiy/car-sharing/README.md

  This project implements a car sharing service using RESTful API endpoints, JPA (Java Persistence API), Spring framework, and MySQL (or h2) database.
 The service allows users to perform various operations related to car sharing, such as booking cars, managing bookings, obtaining information about the availability of such reservations, etc.

 ## Features
-- User Management: Users can register, login, and manage their profiles.
 - Car Booking: Users can search for available cars and book a car for a specific duration.
 - Car Management: Admin users can add new cars, they have useful instruments to find car or remove cars from the system.